 A primary reason for pursuing energy efficiency is that it is a low-cost resource.
 As shown in Figure 2 above, the Council found 2400 average megawatts of energy efficiency at or below \$30 per megawatt-hour.
 This represents almost half of the energy efficiency opportunity in the region.
 It is worth noting that in the Seventh Plan, for the Council's medium forecast case, the levelized market prices at the mid-Columbia power trading hub were \$33 per megawatt-hour.
 This demonstrates that nearly half of the energy efficiency available to the region has a lower total cost of development than purchasing power from the wholesale market for much of the Council's market price forecast range.
-This long-term perspective is important because energy efficiency is displacing market purchases and the cost of new generating resources over the entire planning period.
+While energy efficiency typically has a first-year cost that is more expensive than spot market power prices, this long-term perspective is important because energy efficiency is displacing market purchases and the cost of new generating resources over the entire planning period.